How to Keep Mold Out of Your HVAC System

 What to Do When You Find Mold in the HVAC

 If you have mold inside your HVAC air handler, it’s best to have a professional clean the coil, fan, and possibly the ductwork.
 This is a service that most HVAC and mechanical contractors offer.
 Just be sure to look at the coil yourself before they close the unit up, or ask for pictures to verify that the contractor has done a thorough job.
+Be sure to check out our post: 12 Facts about Duct Cleaning: How to Avoid Scams before hiring a contractor.

 How Branch Environmental Can Help